Canon 80D vs M100

 It is notable that the 80D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the M100 have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 80D and M100 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Canon M100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Canon M100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.